Fiordland National Park: Management of invasive species

 Red deer were introduced to New Zealand in the 1850s, and they subsequently colonised the Fiordland Park area.
-By the 1920s, the large herds of wild deer in the NZ back country competing with sheep and cattle for feed resulted in pressure on the NZ government from the farming community, and deer cullers were employed by the Internal Affairs department to indiscriminately shoot deer in an effort to reduce the population.
+By the 1920s, the large herds of wild deer in the NZ back country competing with sheep and cattle for feed resulted in pressure on the NZ government from the farming community, and the Internal Affairs department employed deer cullers to shoot deer in an effort to reduce the population indiscriminately.
 Costs were recouped from the sale of deer hides.

-During the early 1960s, an international market for wild venison was established, and with no restrictions on hunting, market hunters established themselves in the rugged park country and used pack horses, jetboats, and fixed-wing aircraft to get the carcasses out to market.
+During the early 1960s, an international market for wild venison was established.
+With no restrictions on hunting, market hunters established themselves in the rugged park country and used pack horses, jetboats, and fixed-wing aircraft to get the carcasses out to market.
 Experiments with shooting wild deer from helicopters were highly successful and a competitive industry was based on this technique.
 By the late 1970s, the deer population in Fiordland had been severely reduced, and combined with a flourishing deer farming industry this has reduced the impact of aerial hunting over the national park.
 Market helicopter-based hunting in Fiordland continues today in a reduced fashion, with the largest market being Germany.

 The Department of Conservation also uses helicopters to poison the invasive possum population with aerial dropping of 1080 poison, despite some public opposition.